HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 Confidence Score: 0.8783
 ```

-The model correctly identified the object.
+The model was able to recognize the object correctly.

 ---